sathishkumar294/eci-scrobbler/README.md

 # eci-scrobbler
-Scrap information form ECI website
+Scrap information form ECI website to served to front ends /getCandidateData to test data